• Reading

 Add extra kid-safe lighting.

-3. Make sure your child’s reading space has adequate lighting.
+Make sure your child’s reading space has adequate lighting.
 A space with lots of natural light is best.
 Teach your child to open the drapes and/ or blinds when they are reading to illuminate the text.
 If this is not possible, add in low heat lamps that will provide lighting on the text.
-My daughter likes her adjustable reading lamp clamped to the edge of the chair.
-Good lighting will cause less eye strain and make the reading experience more enjoyable as well.

-Use books shelves for storage in reading spaces
+Use bookshelves for storage in reading spaces

-Use book shelves for storage.
+Use bookshelves for storage.

 Use baskets for storage in your child's reading spaces.